Best Shoes & Best Insoles

 - This is best for winter weather.

-- If you can even wear two socks or three socks, then this should also work even better.
-This is the easiest option and you’ll have to buy anything special.
+- This is the easiest option, and you’ll have to buy anything special.
 The only downside is your feet will probably sweat a decent amount!

 - The more padding use on your foot, the smaller the shoe will get.
-This method is especially effective for sports shoes and winter boots, in the winter you can make even the thickest boots feel better by wearing good winter socks.
+This method is especially effective for sports shoes and winter boots.
+In the winter, you can make even the thickest boots feel better by wearing good winter socks.

 - The main downside is that this method is not very effective during the summer or warm weather locations.
 This is best for people that live in cold climates.